COVID-19 PRACTICE UPDATESClick Here

 Urologic Conditions & Treatments

-Stress Urinary Incontinence Chattanooga TN
+Stress Urinary Incontinence in Chattanooga, TN

 What is stress urinary incontinence?

-Stress Urinary Incontinence in TNStress Urinary Incontinence (SUI) involves the leakage of urine that occurs when you cough, sneeze, lift, exercise or even bend over.
+Stress Urinary Incontinence Chattanooga TNStress Urinary Incontinence (SUI) involves the leakage of urine that occurs when you cough, sneeze, lift, exercise or even bend over.
 These types of activities increase the pressure in the abdomen, forcing urine out of the bladder.
 It often results from weakness of the muscles supporting the bladder and urethra, including the pelvic floor muscles and the external sphincter muscle.

 SUI vs. Overactive Bladder